-Overall, the design of illion's operations and control processes is compliant with its obligations under the Privacy Act, the Regulations, and the CR Code.
-It was evident during our review that there is strong awareness and knowledge within illion's employees of the business' obligations under the Privacy Act, the Regulations, and the CR Code, which is consistent with the overarching policies and procedures at illion and reiterate its compliance obligations. illion has robust processes and systems to ensure that the credit information it uses and discloses is in line with the requirements of the Privacy Act, the Regulations, and the CR Code. illion also has adequate controls to address its obligations to provide access, correct information, and handle complaints as per the obligations under the Privacy Act, the Regulations, and the CR Code.
-Our review identified two minor improvement opportunities in relation to illion's practices relating to the use and destruction of credit information.
-These have been discussed with illion management who are committed to addressing these.
+Overall, the design of illion's operations and control processes complies with its obligations under the Privacy Act, the Regulations, and the CR Code.
+It was evident during our review that there is strong awareness and knowledge among illion's employees regarding the business's obligations under the Privacy Act, the Regulations, and the CR Code, which is consistent with the overarching policies and procedures at illion and reiterates its compliance obligations. illion has robust processes and systems to ensure that the credit information it uses and discloses is in line with the requirements of the Privacy Act, the Regulations, and the CR Code. illion also has adequate controls to address its obligations to provide access, correct information, and handle complaints as per the obligations under the Privacy Act, the Regulations, and the CR Code.
+Our testing approach also included review of assurance reports as it relates to illion's handling of credit information as applicable and outlined in the Summary of Obligations under Findings in Section 3.
+Our review identified one minor improvement opportunity in relation to documenting approval or periodic reviews for some of the illion policy/procedure documents that support handling of credit information.
+These have been discussed with illion management, who are committed to addressing it.